n4devca/aegaeon-website/docs/faq.md

 # Frequently Asked Questions

-1. What is needed to install and run Aegaeon?
+1. What do I need to install and run Aegaeon?

-    You needs java JDK 8, a database (MySQL or PostgreSQL) and a java application server (tomcat, jetty, etc).
+    You need a java JDK 8, a database (MySQL or PostgreSQL) and a java application server (tomcat, jetty, etc).

-2. How much memory is it needed to run Aegaeon ?
+2. How much memory is needed to run Aegaeon ?

     It depends on how many users and applications you plan to support.
 Minimally, you will need 512 mb assigned to your JVM.